DISIC/politique-de-contribution-open-source/faq.en.md

 {{% /question %}}

-{{%q uestion "I have a doubt about opening a source code, who can I contact?" %}}
+{{% question "I have a doubt about opening a source code, who can I contact?" %}}

 Please email the contact address provided in this policy.